 As Attorney General, Mark has built a record of:

 - Preparing the Commonwealth for emerging safety threats by dedicating resources and sharing expertise to fight child exploitation, human trafficking, heroin and dangerous synthetic drugs, gang violence, and a range of cyber-crimes that target Virginia children, consumers, and businesses.
-He has championed new laws to provide greater protections to victims and witness of domestic violence and violent crimes and is working to help Virginia colleges and universities reform the way they respond to reports of sexual assault.
+He has championed new laws to provide greater protections to victims and witnesses of domestic violence and violent crimes and is working to help Virginia colleges and universities reform the way they respond to reports of sexual assault.

 - Fighting for the fundamental rights of all Virginians, becoming the first state Attorney General to argue successfully in federal court that a same-sex marriage ban violates citizens’ constitutional rights.
 He found that immigrant children who had played by the rules for years and acquired DACA status qualify for affordable in-state college tuition, an interpretation that was validated by federal immigration officials who subsequently offered similar guidance to other states.
 He also successfully fought in court to ensure Virginians continue to have access to healthcare discounts every other state’s residents get on the federal exchanges.